Democratic debate 2019: Sanders, centrist Democrats dispute party's future; all hit Trump

 RELATED: Who's running in 2020?
 See which 20 candidates made it into the first Democratic debates

-Thursday's showdown featured four of the five strongest candidates - according to early polls, at least.

-Sanders' appeal relies on emotion, often anger.
-He stood alongside Biden, who preaches pragmatism and relative moderation.
+One of the lesser-known candidates on stage, California Rep Eric Swalwell, called on Buttigieg to fire his police chief, even though the investigation was only beginning.

+Swalwell also took a swipe at Biden's advanced age.
+Either Biden or Sanders would be the oldest president ever elected.

-Biden, like Sanders, who is 77, also represents a different generation from several candidates on stage.
-The age difference was noted by California Rep. Eric Swalwell, who said, "Joe Biden was right when he said it was time to pass the torch to a new generation of Americans 32 years ago."
+"Joe Biden was right when he said it was time to pass the torch to a new generation of Americans 32 years ago," Swalwell jabbed.

+Former Colorado Gov. John Hickenlooper predicted that an aggressive lurch to the left on key policies would ultimately hurt Democrats' quest to defeat Trump.

+"If we don't clearly define we are not socialists, the Republicans are going to come at us every way they can and call us socialists," he warned.

-Others on the stage Thursday night included South Bend, Indiana, Mayor Pete Buttigieg and California Sen. Kamala Harris, who have shown support in opinion polls.
-Also on stage: Sens.
-Kirsten Gillibrand of New York and Michael Bennet of Colorado, former Colorado Gov. John Hickenlooper, New York businessman Andrew Yang, California Rep. Swalwell and author and social activist Marianne Williamson.
+Others on the stage Thursday night included Sens.
+Kirsten Gillibrand of New York and Michael Bennet of Colorado, New York businessman Andrew Yang and author and social activist Marianne Williamson.

 The showdown played out in Florida, a general election battleground that could well determine whether Trump wins a second term next year.

-Biden sought to sidestep the ideological debate altogether, training his venom on Trump.
+Biden sought to sidestep the intraparty divisions altogether, training his venom on Trump.

 "Donald Trump thinks Wall Street built America.
 Ordinary middle-class Americans built America," said the former vice president.
 He added: "Donald Trump has put us in a horrible situation.
 We do have enormous income inequality."